AI4Bread/GouMang/README.md

 ## Open Source License

 The code is licensed under Apache-2.0, while model weights are fully open for academic research and also allow **free** commercial usage.
-To apply for a commercial license, please fill in the [申请表（中文）](https://wj.qq.com/s2/14897739/e871/).
+To apply for a commercial license, please fill in the <a href="https://wj.qq.com/s2/14897739/e871/" target="_blank">申请表（中文）</a>.
 For other questions or collaborations, please contact <laiyifu@xjtu.edu.cn>.

 ## Citation